mwmlln/shinju_select/static/documentation/TESTING.md

   * Acceptance criteria - State clear purpose of the site in the page and no confusing elements for site visitors &#9745;

     Tasks
     * a.
-There should be a button to open the product page clearly visible when the landing page is opened so that the site victors can easily move to the page to see the products &#9745;
+There should be a button to open the product page clearly visible when the landing page is opened so that the site visitors can easily move to the page to see the products &#9745;
     * b.
 Pages should be responsive in all screen sizes &#9745;
     * c.
 Home button visible in Navbar and About page button should be located in footer so that site user can access these pages anywhere within the site &#9745;